-Our research and development expenses during the nine months ended September 30, 2023 and 2022 were approximately \$2,476,000 and \$2,060,000, respectively, representing an increase of approximately \$416,000, or approximately 20%.
-The increase was primarily due to an increase of \$668,000 worth of expenditures on our development programs, including work related to the clinical studies for the development of QRX003 and our research collaborations with Queensland University of Technology, offset by an approximately \$278,000 credit for prior expenses incurred during the period of March 2023 to July 2023.
-We expect to increase our research and development efforts during the remainder of 2023 as we continue to conduct the studies necessary for the development and approval of QRX003, see "Components of Our Results of Operations - Research and Development Expenses" above.
+Our research and development expenses during the year ended December 31, 2023 and 2022 were approximately \$3,308,000 and \$2,673,000, respectively, representing an increase of \$635,000, or approximately 23.8%.
+The increase was primarily due to an increase of \$566,000 worth of expenditures on our development programs, including work related to the clinical studies for the development of QRX003 and our research collaborations with Queensland University of Technology, and manufacturing costs for material used in our clinical studies.
+The increase also included approximately \$52,000 in non-cash stock-based compensation expense.
+We expect to continue our research and development efforts by conducting the remaining studies necessary for the development and approval of QRX003, see "Components of Our Results of Operations - Research and Development Expenses" above.